HERE ARE SOME BASICS

 PART E – IF WE NEED TO CHANGE THESE TERMS

-If we have good business reasons to do so, we may change:
+If we have good business reasons to do so, we may change any of the terms and conditions applying to your Volt Save including:

-- any fee we have introduced under these terms and when fees are payable.
-We may also introduce new fees
+- any fee we may like to introduce under these terms and when those fees are payable

 - your liability for losses relating to electronic transactions on your Volt Save